Cherokee - Immaculate Conception

 In 1983, LeRoy Rupp was appointed as a permanent deacon, the first person in the parish to receive this honor.

-Immaculate Conception is clustered with Our Lady of Good Counsel in Holstein.
+In July of 2017, Immaculate Conception Church was clustered with Our Lady of Good Counsel in Holstein.